PatrickOBrien06/Banking_app/README.md

-This is an online banking app using build using flask and SQLAlchemy.
+This is an online banking app built using flask and flask-SQLAlchemy.
 It is a development server currently and is not deployed.

 It contains 2 tables:
     Users - For storing login and user data